 Туре When Amount Where/How Note Tuition fee late payment To be paid in case you pay your tuition fee after the given deadline.
 6% of the particular item Central Registrar's Office creates the payment in Neptun and warns you in a letter when/how much you have to pay.
-Course Repetition - Exam Course Fee To be paid in case you failed a course previously and you register to it for the second, third or more times.
-3,500 HUF 7 credit course 1,500 HUF/ 3 credit course Central Registrar's Office creates the payment in Neptun and warns you in a letter when/how much you have to pay.
+Course Repetition - Exam Course Fee To be paid in case you failed a module previously and you register to it for the second, third or more times.
+1000 HUF / credit, but 4000 HUF at most / course unit and 15000 HUF at most / student / semester Central Registrar's Office creates the payment in Neptun and warns you in a letter when/how much you have to pay.
 Retake Fee To be paid in case you are repeating an exam for the third or more times.
-2,500 HUF The payment has to be created by you in Neptun by transcribing an item.
+3,500 HUF The payment has to be created by you in Neptun by transcribing an item.
 Note: without transcription you will not be able to register for the particular exam.
 After the payment you can register to the particular exam.
 Exam Absence Fee To be paid in case you miss an exam for which you signed up for without submitting a medical certificate.
-2,000 HUF Central Registrar's Office creates the payment in Neptun and warns you in a letter when/how much you have to pay.
-Late enrolment Fee To be paid in case you miss setting your status as active in Neptun till the given deadline.
-It has to be requested on form D. 1,000 HUF (request fee) + 2,000 Ft (late enrolment fee) + further 600 Ft/day after the 9th day of the particular semester The payment has to be created by you in Neptun by transcribing an item.
-After the payment the Study Department can modify your status.
+5,000 HUF Central Registrar's Office creates the payment in Neptun and warns you in a letter when/how much you have to pay.

+Late enrolment Fee To be paid in case you miss 5000 HUF The payment has After the Late emonnent ree setting your status as active in Neptun till the given deadline.
+It has to be requested on form D. 3000 1101 to be created by you in Neptun by transcribing an item. payment the Study Department can modify your status.
 Late course registration and deregistration Fee To be paid in case you miss registering to or deregistering from your courses till the given deadline.
-It has to be requested on form A. 1,000 HUF (request fee) + 4,900 HUF (late course registration and deregistration fee)/subject The payment has to be created by you in Neptun by transcribing an item.
+It has to be requested on form A. 2,000 HUF (request fee) + 5000 HUF (late course registration and deregistration fee)/subject The payment has to be created by you in Neptun by transcribing an item.
 After the payment the Study Department can register you to or deregister you from the chosen subjects.
 Late documentation submission fee To be paid when you are submitting a document such as Mentor's evaluation, Company Accreditaton Formetc. after the deadline shown in the academic calendar.
-1,000 HUF The payment has to be created by you in Neptun by transcribing an item.
+2,000 HUF The payment has to be created by you in Neptun by transcribing an item.
 After the payment the Study Department accepts the document Late request submission fee To paid when you wish to request something after the submission deadline of that particular request type.
-1,000 HUF The payment has to be created by you in Neptun by transcribing an item.
+2,000 HUF The payment has to be created by you in Neptun by transcribing an item.
 After the payment the Study Department can accept your request.